Spectral Methods in Microeconomics: Closing Reflections

 \section{Closing Reflections}

+Our applications are, in different ways, about something rippling through a network.
+These ripple effects seem daunting at first, but in each case the right kind of matrix analysis has tamed them to some extent.
+Statistical uncertainty complicates things again: how useful are the matrix formulas if the matrices are not known?

-The previous section illustrates a large practical payoff of reformulating economic problems in spectral terms: we can use statistical results on the recovery of eigenvalues and eigenvectors through noisy observation and sampling.
-Such recovery strategies constitute a rich and active area of research.
-Connections to economics promise new applications as well as new mathematical questions \cite{chen2021spectral}.
+The previous section illustrates one payoff of reformulating economic problems in spectral terms: we can use statistical results on the recovery of eigenvalues and eigenvectors through noisy observation and sampling.
+Such recovery strategies constitute a rich and active area of research \cite{chen2021spectral}.
+Connections to economics promise new applications as well as new mathematical questions.

-We have focused on the setting of market games to illustrate this interplay simply because that is where the existing research on the topic is.
-But exploiting the synergy between ``spectral microeconomics'' and statistics offers exciting avenues in all the applications we have mentioned.
+We have focused on the setting of market interventions to illustrate this interplay simply because that is where the existing research on the topic has been done.
+But exploiting the synergy between ``spectral microeconomics'' and matrix statistics offers exciting avenues in other applications.
 One that I would like to emphasize is the public goods model.
-It is, in my view, urgent to improve mechanisms for providing public goods in areas ranging from climate change to the management of new artificial intelligence technologies.
-Economic mechanisms that deal not only with incentive issues but also with the statistical uncertainties inherent in measuring spillovers are urgently needed.
-The ideas we have presented may be useful tools for building such mechanisms.
+It seems urgent to improve mechanisms for mutually beneficial collaboration---for instance when nations invest in mitigating disease spread, pollution, or climate change, or when businesses collaborate to establish standards or protect society from risks.
+Good economic design for improving on an inefficient status quo must deal not only with incentive issues but also with our uncertainty in measuring externalities and strategic spillovers.